The Employer’s Guide to Federal & State Meal/Rest Break Laws [See all 50 State Laws Here]

 Let Swipeclock Help

 Employers across the country have to comply with break laws.
-Additionally, many businesses have to comply with multiple conflicting city ordinances defining sick leave accrual and usage laws.
+Additionally, many businesses are subject to overlapping city ordinances defining sick leave accrual, overtime, and predictive scheduling laws.

 Moreover, employers must also comply with Federal Overtime Laws, the Family Medical Leave Act and any other national or local laws that are enacted.

-WorkforceHub, our small business HR solution keeps records for years and tracks accruals automatically.
+WorkforceHub, our small business HR solution keeps records for years and tracks time and labor data automatically.
 Employers can run time and labor reports necessary for state and city laws.
 Additionally, with Mobile Location Management, businesses can effortlessly track time worked in specific cities to ensure compliance.